Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 1. Navigate to the `file` by choosing parent `topics`
 2. Click on the `topic`
 3. Hit F2 key to rename the `topic`
-If the `topic` is a file then `editor` will open but you can still hit F to close and rename the file
+If the `topic` is a file then `editor` will open but you can still hit F2 to close `editor` and rename the file
 4. Type the new name following naming tip provided under create heading.
 5. Hit Enter key to rename the file